Local Entropy Theory of a Random Dynamical System: The local variational principle for amenable groups admitting a tiling F lner sequence

-In this section we aim to discuss the local variational principle for fiber topological pressure in the case of amenable groups admitting a tiling F\o lner sequence.
-Thus, throughout this section, we assume that each $F_n, n\in \mathbb{N}$ is a subset tiling $G$.
+In this section we discuss the local variational principle for fiber topological pressure.
+In this section, we shall remove the assumption of monotonicity from the family $\mathbf{D}$ and instead, impose the assumption that the group $G$ admits a tiling F\o lner sequence.